TAGS: AI CX Merchandising Online Shopping Retail

 There are plenty of ways that luxury brands differ from ‘regular’ fashion brands.
 Of course, price point and target audience are two very significant ways.
 Catalogue size and brand recognition/reputation are others.
 Sales objectives and brand strategy can be vastly different in these two markets.
 But there’s one sure thing that they have in common: an optimised eCommerce experience can make all the difference in conversion and customer experience.

-While fashion brands typically rely on volume sales, luxury brands – by their very nature – cannot.
+While fashion brands typically rely on volume sales, premium brands – by their very nature – cannot.
 ‘Luxury brands focus on exclusivity and brand experience,’ explains Vincent Perrin, Digital Consultant at Attraqt Fredhopper.
 ‘Their target audience is much smaller, and has a very unique set of expectations.
 So it makes sense that luxury brands are more hesitant to enter into the eCommerce arena.
 And when they do, it is clear that their overall online strategy will be different than a fashion brand’s.’

 Around 40% of luxury brands still don’t have an online shop.
 They primarily cite the desire to maintain exclusivity or protect their brand identity as the reasons why.
 But studies show that Millennials are a growing demographic for luxury products.
 ‘Millennials are the first generation of digital natives,’ Vincent says, ‘so it’s only logical that they would shop for their luxury goods the same way they shop for everything else – online and with their mobile phones.’
 Luxury retailers who want to capture this lucrative young market will need to get on board with eCommerce.